HI team can anyone help me create a generalised yara l rule to detect APT threat

 File Hash Detection: Create rules that alert on the presence of known malicious file hashes (e.g., from threat intel).
 These can be implemented using

-if you are currating your own IOCs
+$e.target.file.sha256 in %malicious_hashesif you are currating your own IOCs -

 Command Line Anomalies: Identify unusual command line arguments associated with the targeted APTs.
 Use regular expressions (